nicolabmx/WS_1/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
   I am a Data Scientist based in Vienna, Austria.
 I work with R (most of the time) analyzing data, developing models and creating Shiny dashboards.
-Still enjoy riding my bmx and racing when I get the chance.
+I enjoy riding my bmx and racing when I get the chance.

   Back in my home country, lovely Ecuador, I studied mechanical engineering and an MBA.
 I also did a Data Analysis, Process Improvement and Decision Making (yeap, short name) Master in Spain and a PhD in Management here in Vienna.